UVA-LavaLab/PIMeval-PIMbench/misc-bench/hamming-string-match/README.md

 ### Running the Executable

 After compiling, run each executable with the following command.
-Note that the default keys file is `dataset/10mil_l-10_nk-10_kl/keys.txt`, the default text file is `dataset/10mil_l-10_nk-10_kl/text.txt`, and the default hamming distance file is `dataset/10mil_l-10_nk-10_kl/maxHammingDistance.txt` but can be changed using `-k`, `-t`, and `-d`, respectively.
+Note that the default keys file is `dataset/10mil_l-10_nk-10_kl/keys.txt`, the default text file is `dataset/10mil_l-10_nk-10_kl/text.txt`, and the default hamming distance file is `dataset/10mil_l-10_nk-10_kl/maxHammingDistance.txt`, but these can be changed using `-k`, `-t`, and `-d`, respectively.

 ```bash
 ./hamming-string-match.out